unional/unional.github.io/blog/2021-03-21-what-is-functional-programming.md

 tags: [functional programming, just-func]
 ---

-I have been promoting and migrating from Object Oriented Programming to Functional Programing for many years, and I loved it.
+I have been promoting and migrating from Object-Oriented Programming to Functional Programming for many years, and I loved it.

 But just like everything,
 the more you dig into it, the more you realize what you do not know.